My Son’s Covid-19 Battle

-This is the face of a healthcare provider who goes to work every day at an increased risk of exposure to disease to take care of you and your children/parents/friends.
+This is the face of a healthcare provider who goes to work every day at an increased risk of exposure to disease to take care of you and your children, parents, and friends.

-This is the face of your fellow human being BEGGING YOU to stop the birthday parties, stop the play dates, STOP THE TRAVEL!
+This is the face of your fellow human being begging you to stop the birthday parties, stop the play dates, and stop the travel.

 It’s affecting everyone.
 The elderly, the young adult, the babies…

-This is REAL LIFE, for me…a regular middle class American mom/wife/daughter/sister/friend – just like YOU – who has done everything right to try to protect the community and my family.
-But health care professionals can only protect you and ourselves as much as they equip us to.
+This is real life, for me…a regular middle class American mom, wife, daughter, sister, and friend just like YOU who has done everything right to try to protect the community and my family.
+However, health care professionals can only protect you and ourselves as much as they equip us to.

-Please cry with me, cry for HELP so that our government will hear and start doing what needs to be done so that this doesn’t happen to YOUR loved ones.”
+Please cry with me.
+Please cry for help so that our government will hear and start doing what needs to be done so that this doesn’t happen to your loved ones, too.”

 This story was submitted to Love What Matters by Sarah Hernandez.
-You can follow her journey on Facebook.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: